getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Throughput

-Throughput is related to user-observable application outcomes because there must be enough bandwidth available.
-Adding extra bandwidth above a certain threshold will, at best, receive diminishing returns (and any returns are often due to reduced latency).
+Throughput is related to user-observable application outcomes because there must be enough available capacity in the network.
+Adding extra available capacity above a certain threshold will, at best, receive diminishing returns (and any returns are often due to reduced latency).
 It is not possible to assess optimal or unacceptable application performance based on throughput alone for most applications.
-Throughput can be compared to a variety of application requirements, but since there is no direct correlation between throughput and application performance, it is not possible to conclude that an application will work well even if it is known that enough throughput is available.
+Throughput can be compared to a variety of application requirements, but since there is no direct correlation between throughput and application performance, it is not possible to conclude that an application will work well even if it is known that sufficient throughput is achievable.

 Throughput cannot be composed.